OSEA Collective Bargaining Agreement

 ARTICLE 20 TUITION REIMBURSEMENT

-Reimbursement for employees new to the District will not be granted for summer session work taken prior to the effective date of their contracts.
+- Reimbursement for employees new to the District will not be granted for summer session work or other professional development taken prior to the effective date of their contracts.
+The District and the Association may mutually agree to exceptions to this rule.

-All claims must be submitted on or before June 30 of the fiscal year in which they are earned.
-Evidence of successful completion of the course (such as grade slips, transcript, certificate of attendance) must be filed in Human Resources prior to October 1.
+- All claims must be submitted on or before June 30 of the fiscal year in which they are earned.

 ARTICLE 21 JOB POSTINGS, TEMPORARY WORK, TRANSFERS AND PROBATION